Leadership development

 How much does executive coaching cost?

-The International Coaching Federation found the average hourly rate in North America to be $297 across all coaching types (ICF, 2025).
+The International Coaching Federation puts the average hourly rate in North America at $297 across all coaching types.

 Senior leadership programs exceed that average considerably.